zay229-arch/homework-2/README.md

 Deliverables:

-- Source code for a linked list implemention written in C, and a build script that compiles the code to static and dynamic libararies.
+- Source code for a hash set implemention written in C++, and a build script that compiles the code to static and dynamic libararies.
 - An interpreter that evaluates the provided test file
 - 20 additional tests
 - A .gitlab-ci.yml script that runs your code against the provided tests.